MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_device_status_register.md

 A USHORT representation of the contents of the PCI_EXPRESS_DEVICE_STATUS_REGISTER structure.

+#### - AuxPowerDetected

+A single bit that indicates that AUX power has been detected.

 #### - CorrectableErrorDetected

 A single bit that indicates that a correctable error has been detected.

-#### - NonFatalErrorDetected

-A single bit that indicates that a non-fatal uncorrectable error has been detected.

 #### - FatalErrorDetected